 Similar to other areas of law, such as bankruptcy and family law, document production drives real estate transactions.
-There are numerous routine, but important tasks associated with every residential real estate closing.
+There are numerous important routine tasks associated with every residential real estate closing.

 The Federal Real Estate Settlement Procedures Act (RESPA) requires that the parties at closing receive written settlement statements, including Forms HUD-1 (purchase) or HUD-1A (refinance).
-The 2010 RESPA Rule has significantly complicated the HUD settlement statement and its relationship with new Good Faith Estimates.
+More recent RESPA Rules have significantly complicated the HUD settlement statement and its relationship with the Good Faith Estimates (GFE).